NikLeberg/container_builder/README.md

         // Test script ran after build
         // optional, gets called with <tag> as first argument to run tests on the just built image "testScript": "tests.sh",
+        // Test artifact uploaded after test script did run (also on failure)
+        // optional, will be uploaded as "<name>_<tag>" artifact "testArtifact": "results.tar",
         // Skip Trivy vulnerability scanner in CI
         // optional, defaults to "false"
         "trivySkip": false,